-In the wake of last night’s Presidential election outcome, we want to take a moment to address several issues that affect international cultural exchange programs and the U.S. Department of State’s J-1 Visa Exchange Visitor Program.
+Following last night’s Presidential election outcome, we want to take a moment to address several concerns that affect international cultural exchange programs and the U.S. Department of State’s J-1 Visa Exchange Visitor Program.

 First, we at InterExchange firmly believe that international exchange programs are – and will continue to be in the new presidential administration – vitally important elements of U.S. diplomatic engagement with the world, and key tools to prepare our young people to be successful leaders and global citizens.
 Our mission of promoting international understanding and engagement continues to be as necessary as it’s ever been, and we are committed to boldly pushing our programs forward like the cultural exchange champions we are.

 Second, in immigration policy documents released during the campaign, President-elect Trump called for terminating the State Department’s J-1 Visa Exchange Visitor Program, as well as reforming visa rules in ways that would have the potential to significantly alter our programs.
 While these campaign statements pertaining to the J-1 program are very concerning to InterExchange and the whole exchange community, it’s important to take note of a few key points: